Dental Implants: the ultimate natural-looking tooth replacement

 Implant Supported Dentures

 The major shortcoming of full dentures is the loss of a direct connection to the supporting bone.
-The denture rests on the gum tissue.
-This tissue cannot withstand the chewing forces produced by our natural teeth.
-The chewing efficiency drops dramatically!
-The use of selectively placed implants (root replacements) can re-establish that important connection to bone.
+The denture rests on the gum tissue, which cannot withstand the chewing forces produced by natural teeth.
+Chewing efficiency drops dramatically!
+The use of selectively placed dental implants and dentures can re-establish that important connection to bone and improve function.

 In addition, many denture wearers find their dentures become progressively looser and more difficult to retain, making eating and speaking increasingly tricky.
 This is due to the fact that the bony ridge that once used to hold the natural teeth will gradually reabsorb.
 As the ridge becomes flatter, the denture is more likely to slip and move around, something that is a particular problem with lower dentures.